sbcrumb/Guardian/README.md

 - SSL/TLS support with certificate validation controls
 - Database export and import for backup and migration
 - Automatic device cleanup based on inactivity periods
-- Administrative tools for database management
+- Administrative tools for database management from the UI

 ---